Gracie Jiu-Jitsu

 Win: Electric chair

-Win: Kimura from guard
+Win: Kimura - guard

 Grappling X (No-Gi)